AtHeartEngineer/ttl/README.md

 ### Semaphore Approach

-1. Use semaphore to prove their id commitment is registered.
+* Use semaphore to prove their id commitment is registered.
     * There is some nuance here since we will be dealing with multiple registration "tiers".
     * TODO!
 Should a user, when they register, be included in all the lower registration tiers?
 Or should a proof input specify the registration tier?
-2. Use a circuit to prove that the TTL was incremented by 1.
+* Use a circuit to prove that the TTL was incremented by 1.
-3.
+* Prove that each hop was done by a unique idcommitment.

+### Recursive Snarks?

+Use a recursive snark to prove that the TTL was incremented by 1 for each hop by a unique idcommitment?

+### BLS Signatures?

+Aggregate BLS signatures per hop?